What Is a Workers' Compensation Case?

 • Humiliation or loss of reputation

-Statute of Limitations for Port Worker Injury Cases
+Filing Deadlines for Port Worker Injury Claims

 If you fail to file within the statute of limitations, your claim will be dismissed and you will permanently lose the right to pursue compensation.